 The OPEN Government Data Act signed into law in January, 2019, recognizes the importance of government transparency and collaboration with its citizens.

 Learn More About Open Government

-The Federal Trade Commission has made available the following data sets not previously available online:
+The Federal Trade Commission has made various consumer protection and competition data sets available on its Data Sets page.

 Records and Reports

 - The FTC’s Chief Privacy Officer and Privacy Steering Committee have reviewed and verified the continued accuracy of the FTC’s cookie notice for FY 2018.

 This website makes use of the Google Analytics web measurement software provided by the General Services Administration's Digital Analytics Program.

 Give us your thoughts on how we can better

 - prioritize information for publication

 - improve the availability and quality of published information